Daudr/daudr-blog/content/blog/future-of-web-monetization/index.md

 ## How Web Monetization can improve users satisfaction

-Web Monetizatoin can improve the user overall satisfaction with your web content because he won't be perseguitated by your ads, and you still will make money from him.
+Web Monetization can improve the user overall satisfaction with your web content because he won't be persecuted by your ads, and you still will make money from him.

-In fact, Web Monetization, offers the user to chose where its web monetization funds should go when navigating the web.
+In fact, Web Monetization offers the user to choose where its web monetization funds should go when navigating the web.

 ## Web Monetization Wallets